How to buy Rural Funds Group (RFF) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Rural Funds Group is a reit—specialty business based in Australia.
-Rural Funds Group shares (RFF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Rural Funds Group has a trailing 12-month revenue of around $71.2 million..
+Rural Funds Group is a reit-specialty business based in Australia.
+Rural Funds Group shares (RFF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Rural Funds Group has a trailing 12-month revenue of around $74.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Rural Funds Group